 - 6. What is the role of shutter speed in my DSLR?

 - 7. How does low light sensitivity compare between the Nikon d500 and the Nikon d750?

 Before We Begin — Nikon’s DX And FX Formats

-As explained in Nikon’s terms, the DX or FX format refers to the sensor size.
+As Nikon explains, the DX or FX-format refers to the sensor size.
 Whether you are looking for a DSLR or a mirrorless camera, sensor tech determines the image quality.
 These camera sensors work similarly to the human eye.
 They are responsible for adjusting the light depending on where the image is captured.
 The ISO in the camera sensors does this by regulating the dynamic range.
-So, a camera with an advanced image sensor will have an excellent dynamic range and give you good quality images in different light settings and contrasts.
+So, a camera with an advanced image sensor will have an excellent dynamic range and give good quality images in different light settings and contrasts.

-Now that we have established that sensors are an essential part of a camera let’s talk about DX and FX formats.
+Now that we have established that sensors are essential to a camera let’s talk about DX and FX formats.
 DX is 23.5 mm by 15.6 mm, which has a smaller sensor area when compared to the FX -35.9 mm by 23.9 mm.
 Since the FX-format cameras are bigger, they are full-frame and have better image quality when compared with the DX cameras.
-With that being said, the DX format is usually used in more compact bodies and has pretty decent image quality itself.
-Dx cameras are used in many professional shoots and have shown incredible results as well.
+The DX-format is usually used in more compact bodies and has decent image quality.
+Dx cameras are used in many professional shoots and have also shown incredible results.

 Nikon D500 vs. Nikon D750 — Our Pick

 If you are looking for a detailed comparison of the Nikon d500 and Nikon d750, you’ve come to the right page.
 Here we will highlight their similarities, compare their specs, and look at the different aspects of the two models.
 The goal is to end the debate on the Nikon d500 vs. the Nikon d750.